ogsevko/ogsevko/README.md

 </h1>

 <div align=center>
-  I am a dedicated full-stack developer, specializing in back-end technologies, with over 3 years of professional experience. <br>
+  I am a dedicated web developer, specializing in back-end technologies, with 4 years of professional experience.<br>
-  I enjoy learning new stuff and solving complex problems<br>
+  Programming is my passion and I try to do my best every time I take on a new task.
+I enjoy learning new stuff and solving complex problems.<br>
+  My primary commercial experience lies in JavaScript, particularly utilizing the Moleculer.js framework.<br> Additionally, I have proficiency in TypeScript, which I have employed in various projects.<br>
 </div>

 <br>